tomas-ravalli/dynamic-pricing-engine/README.md

   <img src="https://img.shields.io/badge/Language-Python-lightgrey" alt="Language">
 </p>

-> A machine learning powered dynamic pricing and decision support system for football match tickets. **Objective:** To evolve a manual price-decision process into a data-driven, semi-automated workflow that improves revenue and sales.
+> A machine learning powered dynamic pricing and decision support system for football match tickets.
+This project addresses the challenge of static ticket pricing in the sports industry, which often leads to missed revenue opportunities and suboptimal attendance. **Objective:** To evolve a manual price-decision process into a data-driven, semi-automated workflow that improves revenue and sales.

 ### Outline